pablo14/data-science-live-book/readme.md

 #### `!(tl;dr)`: An overview...

-It?s a book to learn data science, machine learning, data analysis with tons of examples and explanations around several topics like:
+It's a book to learn data science, machine learning, data analysis with tons of examples and explanations around several topics like:

 - Exploratory data analysis
 - Data preparation